IBEX-TUDelft/IBEX-LLM/README.md

   "eventType": "action-required",
   "data": {
     "actionType": "SubmitCompensationRequest",
     "instructions": "You are now entering the Compensation Request Phase.
 Review the project proposals and submit your compensation request.
-Use the format: {'gameId':15,'type':'compensation-request','compensationRequests':[null,X]}, where X is your requested compensation amount as an integer.", "deadline": "You must submit your request before the timer ends at [timestamp].", "format": "{'gameId':15,'type':'compensation-request','compensationRequests':[null,X]}",
+Use the format: {'gameId':Y,'type':'compensation-request','compensationRequests':[null,X]}, where X is your requested compensation amount as an integer.", "deadline": "You must submit your request before the timer ends at [timestamp].", "format": "{'gameId':Y,'type':'compensation-request','compensationRequests':[null,X]}",
     "actionRequiredBy": "[timestamp]",
     "additionalInfo": "This phase is critical for negotiating compensation based on the project proposals.
 Your timely and accurate submission is essential."
   }